mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_brushtips.rst

 #.
 Click on the blue file folder on the left and then navigate to where you saved your .ABR file and open it.
 #.
 If everything went fine you will see a number of new thumbnails show up at the bottom of the window.
 In our case, they would all be thumbnails representing different types of trees.
 Your job now is to decide which of these you want to have as Brush Preset (Just like your Pencil) or you think you'll only use sporadically.
 #.
 Let's say that there is an image of an evergreen tree that we're pretty sure is going to be a regular feature in some of our paintings and we want to have a dedicated brush for it.
 To do this we would do the following:
 #.
-Click on the image of the tree we want
+Click on the image of the tree we want.
 #.
 Change the name of the brush at the very top of the Brush Editor Settings dialog.
 Something like "Trees - Tall Evergreen" would be appropriate.
 #.
-Click the "Save to Presets" button
+Click the "Save to Presets" button.
 #.
 Now that you have a "Tall Evergreen" brush safely saved you can experiment with the settings to see if there is anything you would like to change, for instance, by altering the size setting and the pressure parameter you could set the brush to change the tree size depending on the pressure you were using with your stylus (assuming you have a stylus!).
 #.
-Once you're satisfied with your brush and its settings you need to do one last thing (but click :guilabel:`Overwrite Brush` first!)
+Once you're satisfied with your brush and its settings you need to do one last thing (but click :guilabel:`Overwrite Brush` first!).

 It's time now to create the Brush Preview graphic.
 The simplest and easiest way to do this for a brush of this type is to clear out the ScratchPad using the :guilabel:`Reset` button.
 Now, center your cursor in the Brush Preview square at the top of the ScratchPad and click once.
 You should see an image of your texture (in this case it would be the evergreen tree).
 In order to work correctly though the entire image should fit comfortably within the square.
 This might mean that you have to tweak the size of the brush.
 Once you have something you are happy with then click the :guilabel:`Overwrite Brush` button and your brush and its preview image will be saved.